ankschoubey/old-blog/_posts/philosophy/core-values/team-work/love/2023-03-25-7-tools-for-making-good-love-choices.md

 Some things are outside our control, and it’s best if they are outside our control.
 They are not meant to be in our control.
 Nature is efficient.
 And by trying to control it, we make things worse.

-So let certain things be.
+So let certain things be and never try to manipulate.

 > Do good and let go of the outcome.